airbytehq/airbyte/docs/integrations/sources/hubspot.md

 #### Requirements

 * HubSpot Account
-* Api credentials
+* API or OAuth2.0 credentials
-* If using Oauth, [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync
+* If using OAuth, [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

 {% hint style="info" %} HubSpot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day. {% endhint %}

-This connector supports only authentication with API Key.
 To obtain API key for the account go to settings -&gt; integrations \(under the account banner\) -&gt; api key.
-If you already have an api key you can use that.
-Otherwise generated a new one.
+If you already have an API key you can use that.
+Otherwise, generate a new one.
 See [docs](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for more details.

 ## Rate Limiting & Performance

 The connector is restricted by normal HubSpot [rate limitations](https://legacydocs.hubspot.com/apps/api_guidelines).

-When connector reads the stream using `API Key` that doesn't have neccessary permissions to read particular stream, like `workflows`, which requires to be enabled in order to be processed, the log message returned to the output and sync operation goes on with other streams available.
+Some streams, such as `workflows` need to be enabled before they can be read using a connector authenticated using an `API KEY`.
+If reading a stream that is not enabled, a log message returned to the output and the sync operation only sync the other streams available.

 Example of the output message when trying to read `workflows` stream with missing permissions for the `API Key`: